 Subject to adjustment upon certain corporate transactions or events, a maximum of 4,000,000 shares of the Class A Common Stock (but not more than 10% of the Class A Common Stock outstanding on the date of grant) may be subject to stock options, shares of restricted stock, phantom shares and dividend equivalent rights under the 2003 Plan.
-As of December 31, 2003, no awards had been granted under the 2003 Plan.
+As of March 31, 2004 and December 31, 2003, no awards have been granted under the 2003 Plan.